mertyenel/8085-Microcomputer/README.md

 # 8085-Microcomputer
-Assembly code implementations and design studies for the 8085 microprocessor using gnusim8085 and Eagle, with related questions and solutions included.
+This repository contains assembly code written for the 8085 microprocessor using the gnusim8085 application and designs created with the Eagle application utilizing the 8085 microprocessor and the 8155 peripheral device.
+The questions related to the provided solutions for these codes and designs are included in the relevant folder.